 Materials: My printables shop offers beautiful Animals in the Winter Montessori cards to download.
 I printed and laminated the cards on card stock for safekeeping.
 I figured we’d use these cards for a few years at least.

-We talked about “Migration”, “Hibernation” and “Adaptation”.
 We talked about each animal in each column.
-Then I gave a mini three-period lesson to my 3.5 year old on the names of the animals.
-Once I felt he had a good grasp of the names, we moved onto the sorting.
-Using the images only, my 3.5 year old sorted the animals into their respective columns.
+Then I gave a mini three-period lesson to my 3.5-year-old on the names of the animals.
+Once I felt he had a good grasp of the names, we moved on to sorting.
+Using only images, my 3.5-year-old sorted the animals into their respective columns.

-Winter Animals – Camouflage Activity for Preschoolers
+Camouflage Activity for Preschoolers

 When: I introduced this work at a separate circle time.

-Materials: Once again, Montessori Print Shop offers beautiful camouflage cards to download.
+Materials: Montessori Print Shop offers beautiful camouflage cards to download.
 They offer three different sets of camouflaged animals.
 Once again, I printed and laminated the cards on card stock for safekeeping for the next several years of use.

-Finally, we looked at the cards with the animals in camouflage and together paired them with the appropriate match.
+Finally, we looked at the cards with the animals in camouflage and paired them with the appropriate match.
 Then I asked my son if he would like a turn.
-He went through it a few times and then we placed the cards in the science area of our learning space.
+He went through it a few times, and then we placed the cards in the science area of our learning space.

 Children’s Books about Winter Animals

-Awesome Online Resources for Winter Animal Learning
+Online Resources for Winter Animal Learning

 - I love these images of hibernating animals from Earth Rangers.